octagony/astro-portfolio/src/pages/projects/yana.md

 websiteLink: 'https://master--y-a-n-a.netlify.app/'
 ---

-YANA (decoded as Yet Another Notes App) is a standard note-taker that uses React in conjunction with React Router.
-The local storage is responsible for saving the notes
+YANA (stands for Yet Another Notes App) is a standard notepad that uses React in conjunction with Wouter, Firebase, and Zustand.
+Notes are displayed on the home page both in a grid and in a slider.
+Additionally, notes can be written in Markdown syntax